-Local Context Facts for Monitoring Period 2015/16
+Local Context Facts for Monitoring Period 2016/17

-- Richmondshire is one of the most rural districts in the country and covers an area of 131,867 hectares (509 square miles) - Around 60% of the district is in the Yorkshire Dales National Park and Sites of Special Scientific Interest (SSSI) cover nearly one fifth of the land area. - The total population of Richmondshire was estimated at mid-2015 as 52,500 (ONS). - The Plan Area population is estimated to be 46,230. - The military population is estimated to be nearly 10,500 personnel and dependents, which is nearly a quarter of the plan area population. - There are around 20,000 (2015) dwellings in the plan area. - 83% of dwellings in the plan area are owner occupied or privately rented which is equivalent to regional and national levels.
-7% are Local Authority owned, 3% are owned by private registered providers and the remaining 7% by other public sector organisations which in Richmondshire is predominantly the Ministry of Defence. - The long-term vacancy rate (over 6 months) was 1.4% across the total housing stock in Richmondshire (LAHS, 2014), slightly higher than the County and National average. - The ratio of lower quartile house price to lower quartile earnings was 8.58 in 2015.
-(CLG, 2016) - Richmondshire's working age population, including the military, is around 33,000, of which 75% are economically active and 77% are in employment, higher than regional and national levels (ONS, Annual Population Survey 2015). - There were 16,000 employee jobs, not including the military or self-employed, in Richmondshire in 2015 (ONS business register).
+- Richmondshire is one of the most rural districts in the country and covers an area of 131,867 hectares (509 square miles) - Around 60% of the district is in the Yorkshire Dales National Park and Sites of Special Scientific Interest (SSSI) cover nearly one fifth of the land area. - The total population of Richmondshire was estimated at mid-2016 as 53,700 (ONS). - The Plan Area population is estimated to be 46,182. - The military population is estimated to be nearly 10,500 personnel and dependents, which is nearly a quarter of the plan area population. - There are around 20,000 (2016) dwellings in the plan area. - 83% of dwellings in the plan area are owner occupied or privately rented which is equivalent to regional and national levels.
+7% are Local Authority owned, 3% are owned by private registered providers and the remaining 7% by other public sector organisations which in Richmondshire is predominantly the Ministry of Defence. - The long-term vacancy rate (over 6 months) was 1.3% across the total housing stock in Richmondshire (LAHS, 2016), slightly higher than the County and National average. - The ratio of lower quartile house price to lower quartile earnings was 7.71 in 2016.
+(ONS, 2017) - Richmondshire's working age population, including the military, is around 33,000, of which 76% are economically active and 75% are in employment, higher than regional and national levels (ONS, Annual Population Survey 2017). - There were 17,000 employee jobs, not including the military or self-employed, in Richmondshire in 2016 (ONS business register).
+59% are Full-Time and 41% are Part-Time.
+The proportion of part-time is higher than regional and national averages.
 87% of these were in the service sectors, slightly higher than national levels.
 Public admin, education and health make up the largest proportion of these which is comparable to national level.
-Other sectors are comparable to or lower than national level with the exception of accommodation and food services and arts, entertainment and recreation. - The resident workforce occupied about 70% of local jobs, in Catterick Garrison this figure rises to 85%, because of military accommodation (2011 Census, WU01EW). - Richmondshire resident (£507.2) full time weekly earnings is higher than regional but lower than national weekly earnings.
-Richmondshire workplace (£445.0) full time weekly earnings is significantly lower than regional and national earnings (ONS, ASHE, 2016). - Micro scale businesses (0-9 employees) account for 90% of local business units and enterprises compared with 88% across Yorkshire and Humber (IDBE, ONS 2016) - In September 2016, unemployment stood at 2.7% (model based), with 0.4% claiming employment related benefits (Nomis, 2016)
+Other sectors are comparable to or lower than national level with the exception of accommodation and food services and arts, entertainment and recreation. - The resident workforce occupied about 70% of local jobs, in Catterick Garrison this figure rises to 85%, because of military accommodation (2011 Census, WU01EW). - Richmondshire resident (£539.7) full time weekly earnings is higher than regional but lower than national weekly earnings.
+Richmondshire workplace (£485.0) full time weekly earnings is significantly lower than regional and national earnings (ONS, ASHE, 2017). - Micro scale businesses (0-9 employees) account for 90% of local business units and enterprises compared with 88% across Yorkshire and Humber (IDBE, ONS 2017) - In June 2017, unemployment stood at 3.5% (model based), with 0.2% claiming employment related benefits (DWP, 2016)